ritika-anantwar/Audio-data-processing/README.md

 In this project, I have worked on the NSynth audio dataset, its preprocessing and analysis.

-I performed various visualizations like waveforms and spectrogram heatmaps to understand the instrument distributions and extracted features like MFCCs to uncover valuable insights into audio structures and frequencies.
+I performed various visualizations like waveforms and spectrogram heatmaps to understand the instrument distributions and extracted features like Mel-Frequency Cepstral Coefficients (MFCCs) to uncover valuable insights into audio structures and frequencies.

 I also applied transformations like pitch shifting and time stretching to demonstrate audio augmentation techniques.